zellwk/zellwk.com/src/posts/2020-05-27-think-like-a-programmer.md

 **How does the sidebar show up?**

 The sidebar cannot appear immediately.
-It needs to move from the right, where it's hidden from view, to the left, where it's visible.
+It needs to move from the right (where it's hidden from view) to the left (where it becomes visible).

 If you know your CSS, you'll be able to use the `transition` property.
 If you don't, you'll be able to find your answer through Google.